h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_1_explanation.md

    - Class +1: margins of 3, 5, and 4
    - Class -1: margins of 1, 1, and 2
    - **Minimum functional margin**: 1 (achieved by points $(0,1)$ and $(1,0)$)
+   - **Visual representation**: Bar chart showing all functional margins with clear identification of minimum margin points

 4. **Geometric Margin Calculation**: For point $(2,3)$:
    - Exact value: $\frac{3}{\sqrt{2}} = \frac{3\sqrt{2}}{2}$